akamai-contrib/Akamai-Account-Audit/README.md

 This project is to create a site-audit tool for accessing Akamai related details.

-As part of Phase 1, we are targeting only [Propert Manager (PAPI)](https://developer.akamai.com/api/luna/papi/overview.html).
+As part of Phase 1, we are targeting only [Propert Manager (PAPI)](https://developer.akamai.com/api/luna/papi/overview.html) and per host App security summary.

 ### Usage ###